Paradigm: in the broadest sense, a representative model or example of a theory or methodology.

 Levels of the hormone progesterone are high at this time in the female cycle.

 Predictive Validity: a means of assessing the validity of a psychological test.

 It is the degree to which performance on the test predicts later performance on some other criterion.
 Eg: being able to predict the course of a mental illness and the outcome of treatment from the diagnosis.

 Present State-Desired State Planning: an NLP concept which drew originally upon Carl Rogers’ (1961) concept of perceived self and the ideal self.
 In its most basic form, it deals with identifying who and what you are now, who and what you would like to be and the changes needed to achieve the Desired State.
 At an organisational level, it can bring in standard planning processes but a key element is to balance off changes in the people with changes in the systems and resources (and vice versa).

 Presupposition: something taken as true for a condition or state to exist.
 NLP has between 9 and 13 key presuppositions – depending on the ‘guru’ being referred to.

-Prime Directive: Don Beck’s (2003) concept that there is an innate programme which, in a healthy person experiencing progressively more complex (but not abnormal) Life Conditions, causes vMEMES to emerge in the hierarchical order of Clare W Graves’ 1970) Spiral.
-To some considerable extent the Prime Directive reflects the actualising tendency, the drive to Self-Actualisation Abraham Maslow (1956) and Carl Rogers (1959) propounded.
+Prime Directive: Don Beck’s (2002a) concept that there is an innate programme which, in a healthy person experiencing progressively more complex (but not abnormal) life conditions, causes vMEMES to emerge in the hierarchical order of Clare W Graves’ (1970) Spiral.
+This is most likely a form of epigenetic modification.
+To some very considerable extent the prime directive reflects the actualising tendency, the drive to Self-Actualisation Abraham Maslow (1943; 1956) and Carl Rogers (1961) propounded.

 Progesterone: one of 2 hormones – the other being oestregen – which controls a woman’s cycle.
 Progesterone dominates during the latter 2 weeks of the cycle and is associated with decreased sexual desire and, in some women, the onset of Pre-Menstrual Syndrome.